pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 Use TiDB Cloud App on Zapier enables you:

 - Use TiDB, a MySQl-compatible HTAP database for free.
-No need to build locally!
+No need to build locally.
 - Make it easier to manage your TiDB Cloud.
 - Connect TiDB Cloud to 5000+ Apps and automate your workflows.